apache/openwhisk-wskdeploy/tests/usecases/relationships/README.md

 ```
 $ wskdeploy export -p EXT -m exported_ext.yaml --managed

-explore the exported_ext.yaml manifest file and notice all the required EXT and LIB project assets are there
+explore the exported_ext.yaml manifest file and notice both EXT and LIB project assets are there without any notion of LIB project
 ```